 I think it’s a good idea to list which platforms I actively avoid so you can do your own research about them and potentially avoid them as well.
 I’ve had the idea to write this post for a long time but I originally wanted to write a longer post about each of these platforms to explain my reasoning.
 Until I have the time to do so, I’ll just list them and try to describe in a line or two why I don’t trust them.

-Platforms who were in the original list and eventually went bust are marked with a strikethrough.
+Platforms that were in the original list and eventually went bust are marked with a strikethrough.

 - Fast Invest – funded by an ICO and too much focus on the founder’s story, which I don’t find believable anyway.
 Read my review of Fast Invest.

-- Housers – apparently no due diligence was done on projects and a murky fee structure along with many loan projects that were never concluded.
+- Housers – no due diligence on their projects and a murky fee structure along with many loan projects that were never concluded.
 As close as a scam as you can get without technically being a scam.
 Currently being investigated by the police in Spain.